All Episodes

 I'm telling you that there has been a desire on the part of Republicans, conservatives, for as long as I've been alive to dispel the lies and the myth that the Democrat Party has gotten away with setting in for 50 years about racism and bigotry and the Republican Party and all that.

-Um then there's another thing about this.
+And then there's another thing about this.

-I am not certain that I agree with the whole premise that's contained here, which is essentially identity politics.
+I'm not certain that I agree with the whole premise that's contained here, which is essentially identity politics.

-I I've often said that if I were a candidate, I wouldn't even address whether I'm talking to women or men or blacks or whites or whatever, that I'm talking to Americans.
+I've often said that if I were a candidate, I wouldn't even address whether I'm talking to women or men or blacks or whites or whatever, that I'm talking to Americans.

-Because Americans live in groups, Rush, and if you don't learn how to address them as groups, we're not individuals anymore.
+And if you don't learn how to address them as groups, we're not individuals anymore.

-What every Republican consultant or any consultant, period, tells me, we don't live as individuals anymore.
+What every Republican consultant or any consultant, period, tells me we don't live as individuals anymore.

-You can't talk to people that you've got to talk to them as the member of a group they are in, or that they think they're in.
+You've got to talk to them as the member of a group they are in or that they think they're in.

 And if you don't know how to do that, then you don't have a prayer.

-I mean a couple of Republican candidates now seeking the presidency have told me that.
+A couple of Republican candidates now seeking the presidency have told me that.

 They've come down here wanting to kiss the ring.